raspberrypilearning/physical-computing-with-python/worksheet.md

 ## Switching an LED on and off

-GPIO Zero is a new Python library which provides a simple interface to everyday GPIO components, it comes installed by default in Raspbian
+GPIO Zero is a new Python library which provides a simple interface to everyday GPIO components.
+It comes installed by default in Raspbian.

-1. Open IDLE from the main menu (`Menu`>`Programming`>`IDLE (Python 3)`.
+1. Open IDLE from the main menu (`Menu`>`Programming`>`Python 3 (IDLE)`.

-1. You can switch an LED on and off by typing commands directly into the Python interpretor window (also known as the Python shell).
-Let's do this by first, importing the GPIO Zero library.
+1. You can switch an LED on and off by typing commands directly into the Python interpreter window (also known as the Python **shell**).
+Let's do this by first importing the GPIO Zero library.
 You also need to tell the Pi which GPIO pin you are using - in this case pin 17.
 Next to the chevrons `>>>`, type:

 	```python
 	from gpiozero import LED